No Mercy (2008): SmackDown

+Future

 In 2009, No Mercy was replaced by Hell in a Cell as the annual October PPV; however, after eight years, No Mercy was reinstated in 2016 as a SmackDown-exclusive PPV and it and that year's Hell in a Cell, which was Raw-exclusive, were both held in October that year.
 During this time in April 2011, the promotion ceased using its full name with "WWE" becoming an orphaned initialism.